airpwr/airpwr/README.md

 		-Offline [<SwitchParameter>]
 			Prevents attempts to request a web resource

+		-NoInit [<SwitchParameter>]
+			Do not run initialization scripts from the configuration file

 		-Info [<SwitchParameter>]
 			Displays messages written to the information stream (6), otherwise the InformationPreference value is respected